 7. Eggs.
 Not much beats an egg in terms of protein and nutrition for seniors.
 For about $2.00 per dozen, eggs provide lots of protein and have been shown to increase the good type of cholesterol.
 Eggs are great at any meal, and you can boil a bunch at once to provide a quick and easy snack for your senior loved one.

 8. In-season produce.
 Availability will change throughout the year, but buying whatever produce is in season will allow seniors to eat healthfully and affordably throughout the year.
 Make lots of salad or low-sodium soups with fresh veggies, and keep fresh fruit on hand to satisfy a sweet tooth.

 Get Help with Grocery Shopping and Meal Prep

 Another reason senior nutrition can slip is because seniors don’t know what to look for at the store or don’t have the energy to cook healthy meals.
-Find a caregiver in Tampa who can assist your senior loved one and promote his or her health and wellbeing on a daily basis.
+Find a caregiver in Clearwater who can assist your senior loved one and promote his or her health and wellbeing on a daily basis.
 Home Care Assistance has caregivers available 24/7, provides ongoing training in the best care practices, and never requires you to sign a long-term contract.
 For more information or to schedule a complimentary in-home consultation, call (727) 330-7862 to speak with a qualified Care Manager.